yevgeniyilyin/aws-certification/developer-associate/dev-associate-notes.md

     - _UpdatePolicy_
 - CloudFormation Stacks
   - Stack resources are treaded as one single unit
+- You can create nested CloudFormation stacks by using `AWS::CloudFormation::Stack` resource
 - CloudFormation Functions (intrinsic functions), here is some:
   - `Fn::GetAtt`
   - `Fn::GetAZs`